po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/01-Day/01-Day-LessonPlan.md

 ### 2. Instructor Do: Stoke Curiosity (10 min)

-* Open the [Unit 01 Slide Deck](https://docs.google.com/presentation/d/1z8sfW7b4X32GT31BGZr5FXCeTay9kfyQ6qhICCCiX-I/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the [Module 01 Slide Deck](https://docs.google.com/presentation/d/1eSjztw5kwQvDxH7DcX8CKF1z-45E2_a7CKh8PkKE3R0/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **What is computational thinking?**